Readings and textbooks

 Also see Finding a specific book or textbook for additional search tips.

-If you need financial assistance to buy your textbooks, you may be able to access financial help and equity support to assist with either book vouchers or access to a textbook via the textbook loan scheme.
+If you need financial assistance to buy your textbooks, you may be able to access financial help and equity support to assist.
 You may also be eligible to apply for a Student Financial Assistance Scheme (SFAS) loan to cover the costs of purchasing textbooks.

 Other options - the Library will often hold an earlier edition of your textbook.
 Ask your lecturer or tutor whether an earlier edition is a viable option.

-Academic staff wanting to add material to these collections - see these pages on QDW:
+Academic staff wanting to add material to these collections - see these pages on the Digital Workplace: